jannepikkarainen/whatsuphome/FEATURES.md

 # Fairy tale alert template
 - What's a better way to put your baby to sleep than read her a different kind of fairy tale?

+# Zabbix 7.0 custom widgets
+- For now, copied the one we did do during Zabbix Summit 2023 custom widget workshop, allowing to filter alerts by clicking on a custom navigator panel.

 # Zabbix HA cluster
 - There's a risk of rolling blackouts in Finland this winter, so my laptop acts as a standby Zabbix server, ready to kick in if the power fails and my Raspberry Pi 4 goes down.
 Implemented using the standard Zabbix HA feature.